ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 of the developers really enjoyed DDEV and clearly saw its potential: it was much better their previous local environment and they were more productive.
 It didn't take long before DDEV was the official tool to use in any new project.

-However, this time was different.
-I did not have any reputation as I was new in the job, so all I had was my enthusiasm about DDEV and the conviction that it was a better solution for managing all the shop systems locally.
+This time I had more trouble.
+I was new to the job and did not have an established reputation, so all I had was my enthusiasm about DDEV and the conviction that it was a better solution. for managing all the shop systems locally.

 I then prepared a demo of how DDEV works using one of our shop systems, and showing the capabilities that DDEV offered.
 The reaction that I got from the developer team was very mild,